 Motorway Accident Claim: RTA solicitor guide to claiming compensation for car crashes on motorways and dual carriageways

-Motorway accident claim: find out the specific road safety rules which apply to driving on a motorway, the most common types of motorway accident claim in the UK and how best to claim compensation if your suffer injury as a passenger or driver in a motorway RTA.
+Find out the specific road safety rules which apply to driving on a motorway, the most common types of motorway accident claim in the UK and how best to claim compensation if your suffer injury as a passenger or driver in a motorway RTA.

 What safety rules are in place to prevent motorway accidents?